zSnout/v8/src/content/blog/yet-another-web-framework.md

 ---
 category: code
+description: Build your own JavaScript signals and framework, part 2.
 excerpt:
   About 3 months ago, I published an article titled "Let's Make A Web Framework."
 While it was a fun article to write, I've been working on another reactivity system for JavaScript that I think is better, and I want to share it with you.
 Let's dive in!
+imageAlt:
+  "The Angular, Svelte, JavaScript, Vue, React, Solid, and Preact logos in order, with text saying 'build your own! signals & JSX from scratch' around them.
+There's also a banner in the bottom right which says '2.0.'"
 published: 2022-11-16
 title: Yet Another Web Framework
 ---